Schlumberger Limited (SLB) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Schlumberger Limited (SLB) is $64.90, which is $9.09 above the current market price.
-The public float for SLB is 1.42B, and currently, short sellers hold a 1.31% ratio of that floaft.
-The average trading volume of SLB on March 02, 2023 was 9.74M shares.
+The average price point forecasted by analysts for Schlumberger Limited (SLB) is $64.90, which is $8.13 above the current market price.
+The public float for SLB is 1.42B, and currently, short sellers hold a 1.31% ratio of that float.
+The average trading volume of SLB on March 06, 2023 was 9.48M shares.

 SLB’s Market Performance

-SLB stock saw a decrease of 4.73% in the past week, with a monthly decline of -2.57% and a quarterly a decrease of 10.04%.
-The volatility ratio for the week is 3.15%, and the volatility levels for the last 30 days are 3.19% for Schlumberger Limited (SLB).
-The simple moving average for the last 20 days is 0.77% for SLB stock, with a simple moving average of 21.32% for the last 200 days.
+SLB stock saw an increase of 3.84% in the past week, with a monthly gain of 0.52% and a quarterly increase of 8.61%.
+The volatility ratio for the week is 3.23%, and the volatility levels for the last 30 days are 3.16% for Schlumberger Limited (SLB).
+The simple moving average for the last 20 days is 3.03% for SLB stock, with a simple moving average of 23.33% for the last 200 days.

 Analysts’ Opinion of SLB